[Skip to content]

 Filespec

-Filespecs define the source files and/or directories that should be formatted.
-You can specify as many filespecs as you want, where filespec describes either file paths, directories or filter expressions.
 You can use any valid regular expression as a filter expression.
-Jalopy uses Java's build-in regular expression engine which is roughly equivalent with Perl 5 regular expressions.
-The syntax is explained here: http://java.sun.com/j2se/1.4.2/docs/api/java/util/regex/Pattern.html.
+Jalopy uses Java’s build-in regular expression engine which is roughly equivalent with Perl 5 regular expressions.
+The syntax is explained here: http://java.sun.com/javase/6/docs/api/java/util/regex/Pattern.html.
 For a more precise description of the behavior of regular expression constructs consult Mastering Regular Expressions [Friedl97].

 5.4.
 Examples